 It started with little things being off, a screwdriver moved from its normal place, the fridge door left ajar, but soon Dave could no longer deny that there was something in his house that he had not invited in.

 The greasepaint smudge on the interviewer's collar, which resembled a dancing cat, distracted Nora to the point where she eventually stopped answering his questions and just dumbly stared, unable to pull her eyes away.

 I'm an artist and writer.
-My first book, "Gilded Age Murder & Mayhem in the Berkshires," came out in October 2015.
-My second book, "Hudson Valley Murder & Mayhem" will be out June 26, 2017.
+I've published two non-fiction books,"Gilded Age Murder & Mayhem in the Berkshires," (2015) and "Hudson Valley Murder & Mayhem" (2017).
+I'm currently working on my third book, which is about Edgar Allan Poe and the crimes that inspired his work, due out in 2020 .
 I'm the co-founder of Fellow Well Met, an online shop specializing in vintage, handcrafted & fine men’s accessories, which launched in April 2016.
 Andrew Amelinckx